openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Converting_Model.md

                         to `Constant`).
 Changing model input shape using the Inference Engine API in runtime may fail for such an IR.
   --disable_weights_compression
-                        Disable compression and store weights with original precision.
+                        [DEPRECATED] Disable compression and store weights with original precision.
   --progress            Enable model conversion progress display.
   --stream_output       Switch model conversion progress display to a